 Andrew will release his third single “Slowdown” on March 18th.
 Highlighted by the classic cry of a pedal steel, played by Patrick Lyons, and the soulful vocals of Mandy Barry, Slowdown gives the listener a momentary escape to refocus on the things that matter most in life.
 “It’s my wife’s favorite, and a co-written tune with my friend Rick Tiger.
 For that and many other reasons, I am extremely excited to share this song!”

 His follow up single, “Traveling Band” (8.13.21) was written out on the road.
 The song has tour-life in mind, but it is much more than just another “band song.”
 It’s about hard working men, women, (and band dudes) fighting to do the best for their families and their future.
 Sonically, Traveling Band captures the vibe of a touring band out in the clubs every night, highlighting the different instruments and players at every solo break.
 When asked how he would describe his sound, Andrew calls it “American Rock.”

 “[It’s] a musical representation of the world. …a sonic blending of our humanity and who we are.
 [My new music explores] the influences in my life: rock, blues, country, grunge, pop, and r&b… If you ask me, that sounds pretty American!”

 FROM THE VAULT

 Uncovering The Debut Album From Andrew Scott

-The album’s sound bridges the gap between the heavy music Andrew had been playing in bands previously and the cultural exploration of his future art.
-Like his later material, Sixspeed is varied in tone and inspiration, but at the core is an alternative/hard-rock record.
-The music encapsulates the creative space Andrew was in at that moment, and though melancholy at times, his hopeful optimism is woven throughout the lyrics of this record.
+The album, recorded in 2009, bridges the gap between the heavy music Andrew Scott Denlinger had been playing before this time, and the cultural exploration of his future art.
+Like much of Andrew’s art, Sixspeed is varied in tone and inspiration, but at the core is an alternative/hard-rock record.
+The music encapsulates the creative space Andrew was in at that moment.
+Though melancholy at times, his hopeful optimism is woven throughout the lyrics of this record.